 While the guest house impresses, the main structure of the Philipp Plein House aims to be the true showpiece.
 Sitting atop its own hill, it enjoys sunlight throughout the day and commanding views of Los Angeles.

-Plein himself describes the main house as looking “more like a hotel” than a private residence.
+Plein says the main house ‘feels more like a hotel than a home.
 With approximately 40,000 square feet of living space, this comparison makes sense – the scale rivals many commercial properties.

 The main residence features enormous Italian windows in the dining room beneath nine-meter-high Gothic cathedral ceilings.
 These architectural choices create dramatic spaces that perfectly match Plein’s larger-than-life personality and design vision.

-Construction updates shared on social media have shown the painstaking detail work going into each room.
+Social‑media updates reveal meticulous craftsmanship in every room.
 Artisans from Europe and America have been brought in to create custom elements that can’t be found anywhere else.

 The property also includes extensive outdoor entertainment areas with multiple pools, gardens, and lounging spaces.
 True to form, even these outdoor spaces push boundaries with their dramatic lighting and sculptural elements.